ARTICLES

 Custom Design vs Ready-Made Templates: The Showdown

 If you’re pondering the question ‘How much does website design cost?’ it’s crucial to factor in the difference between a fully bespoke website and a template.
-A custom website, tailored to your unique needs, typically comes with a higher price tag.
+A custom website tailored to your unique needs typically comes with a higher price tag.
 This is due to the time, effort, and expertise required to design and develop a site from scratch.
 It includes costs for in-depth planning, unique design creation, custom programming, and tailored content.
 On the other hand, opting for a template drastically reduces the cost.
 These ready-made solutions, often found on platforms like Wix, or Squarespace, offer a quick, affordable way to get online.
-However, they might lack the unique touch and advanced functionalities of a bespoke site.
+However, they might lack a bespoke site’s unique touch and advanced functionalities.
 So, while templates provide an economical and convenient alternative, a bespoke website can deliver a more distinctive digital presence that grows with your business.

 If you don’t have the budget for a fully bespoke website but want the personalised touch, speak to your web designer about customising a theme for your needs.